giuliachiola/super-blog-content/til/js/replace-occurencies.md

 ---
-title: 'How to remove all links in JavaScript'
+title: How to remove all links in JavaScript
-abstract: 'Remove all links occurrencies concatenating two replace functions.'
+abstract: Remove all links occurrencies concatenating two replace functions.
-quote: 'Whenever you give up something, you must replace it with something.'
+quote: Whenever you give up something, you must replace it with something
-quoteAuthor: 'Lou Holtz'
+quoteAuthor: Lou Holtz

 date: 2020-03-29
 tags: